 Make sure you stay up with planned maintenance and additional inspections even after this initial check.
-You can keep your overhead crane well maintained and in compliance with industry requirements by working with the professionals at Technomax.
+You can keep your overhead crane well-maintained and in compliance with industry requirements by working with the professionals at Technomax.

 Make Time for a Safe Job

 While some crane installations can be completed in a matter of days, others can take weeks.
-Take the time to prepare your building and staff for the installation process, as well as clearing the crane installation space.
+Take the time to prepare your building and staff for the installation process, as well as clear the crane installation space.
 This could involve machinery and moving equipment.
 Ensure that no personnel must be present during the crane installation process, other than those working on the crane installation.

 Involve Your Employees

 Employees must be informed about the process and how it may affect them.
-We suggest devoting some time to ensuring that your personnel is well-versed in operation and maintenance of your overhead crane.
+We suggest devoting some time to ensuring that your personnel is well-versed in the operation and maintenance of your overhead crane.
 This will not only protect them from harm that could have been avoided, but it will also extend the life of the equipment.

 Keep Communication Lines Open